andresilva85/symphonyQA/README.md

 - `loginPage.js`: Files containing the element page and login function.
 - `productPage.js`: Files containing the element page and product sorting verification function.

+# Continuous Integration with GitHub Actions

+The project is configured for continuous integration using GitHub Actions.
+The workflow defined in `.github/workflows/cypress.yml` is triggered on every push to the repository.
+This workflow performs the following tasks:

+- Runs the tests on an Ubuntu runner with a Docker container.
+- Utilizes the Cypress GitHub Action for running Cypress tests.
+- Records test results and videos on the Cypress Dashboard.
+- Uses the `CYPRESS_RECORD_KEY` and `GITHUB_TOKEN` secrets for authentication.

+**Note:** For the GitHub Actions workflow to work, you should set up the necessary secrets in your GitHub repository settings

 ## Contributing

 Contributions are welcome!
 If you wish to contribute to this project, follow recommended contribution practices, create a fork of the repository, make your changes, and submit a pull request.